SalmaZed/AI-Project/README.md

 # AI-Project
 This repository contains a project implemented for an introductory course to AI (Artificial Intelligence) at the German University in Cairo (GUC).

-Having an Ironman theme, the aim of this project is to formulate a search plan that Iron Man can follow to defeat Thanos (if one exists).
+Having an Ironman theme, the aim of this project is to formulate a search plan (if one exists) that Iron Man can follow to defeat Thanos, the enemy.
 The following search algorithms are implemented in this project:
 a) Breadth-first search.
 b) Depth-first search.
 c) Iterative deepening search.